anngroong/podcasts/content/episode/394-hrant-mikaelian-aliyev-new-demands-on-armenia-fall-of-syria-georgia-post-election-unrest-civil-contract-disobedience.md

 **Questions:**
 * Are we seeing cracks appear in the ranks of the Civil Contract ruling party?

-Alright, let’s wrap up our topics here.
-I’d like to ask each of you if there’s been something on your mind this past week that you want to talk about.

 ## Thoughts from the Participants